Violet King Henry: Legal practice

 King practiced criminal law in Calgary, articling with E.J.
 McCormick.
 Though, King did more than just article with E.J McCormick, as through the great efforts of her own, King worked on criminal cases, being assigned five murder cases, and represented clients in domestic violence.
 Successfully, she appealed an adjournment for a client she represented.
 King also notably worked on estate law cases.
 King dedicated many years to being a lawyer, and habitually spoke about racial, gender, and inter-religious relations.
 She later moved to Ottawa, around 1956, to join the federal civil service in a senior administrative role at Citizenship and Immigration Canada, where she was promoted twice.
 She served during the time that Ellen Fairclough was named Canada's first woman member of cabinet and Minister of Immigration.
 By 1962, the Department had taken major steps to eliminate racism and respect the new Bill of Rights.

 YMCA executive roles

 In 1963, King moved to the United States, working in executive roles for the YW/YMCA in Newark, New Jersey and Chicago, Illinois, gaining prominence for helping African Americans find work.
-In 1965, King married Godfrey C. Henry, a Trinidadian-American and graduate of Columbia University's Graduate School of Political Science, and they lived in Newark, New Jersey.
-In 1966 King-Henry gave birth to her only child, daughter Jo-Anne Henry.
 In 1976, she was appointed Executive Director of the national Council of YMCA’s Organizational Development Group, becoming the first woman named to a senior management position with the American national YMCA.

+Personal life

+In 1965, King married Godfrey C. Henry, a Trinidadian-American and graduate of Columbia University's Graduate School of Political Science.
+The couple lived in Newark, New Jersey, where King was beginning the next phase of her career in organizational leadership.
+In 1966, at the age of 36, King-Henry gave birth to the couple's only child, a daughter, Jo-Anne Henry.

+The family later lived in Chicago, Illinois, as King's work with the YMCA expanded and her professional responsibilities grew national in scope during the era of the civil rights movement.

+Civil rights activism also appeared within her family.
+Her brother Ted King served as president of the Alberta Association for the Advancement of Coloured People and in the late 1950s brought a case challenging racial discrimination after being refused service at a Calgary hotel.

-King was 52 years old when she died of cancer in New York City in 1982.
+King died of cancer in New York City on 30 March 1982 at the age of 52.